cristbjesus/nomads-dice-roller/README.md

 - Run `ng build --configuration development` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-### Production environment build
+### Frontend production environment build

-- Update the `randomApiKey` environment variable in the `environment.prod.js` file with your [RANDOM.ORG](https://www.random.org/) API key for the production environment.
+- Update the `environment.prod.js` file with your [RANDOM.ORG](https://www.random.org/) API key for the production environment.

     ```javascript
     export const environment = {